marycamacho/mern-recipe-starter/README.md

 Notes:

-Eventually want to have this include a git command for pulling without creating a repo so that it can be used to locally to push and create a new master app repo.
+* Eventually want to have this include a git command for pulling without creating a repo so that it can be used to locally to push and create a new master app repo.
+* The dev directory is a working dir that's contains the compiled code for running locally.
+There is a structure in the webpack for a dist directory that would contain the same compiled code (probably minified) for running in a test or production environment.
+* Test directory is a framework for unit testing the componenets in a headless way.
+New tests can be added.

 Create Notes: